-- 1) Tell us about one social problem, issue or challenge that concerns you.
-What questions do you have about this social problem, issue or challenge?
-(350-400 words max.) - 2) Describe your understanding of "social justice philanthropy."
-How might philanthropy, more broadly, be a vehicle to move towards social justice?
-Why is social justice philanthropy a useful context in which to explore the social problem, issue, or challenge you described above?
-(350-550 words max.) - 3) Why are you interested in a fellowship related to social justice philanthropy?
-(150-250 words max.) - 4) Expectations: What would an 'ideal' internship placement be for you?
-Consider factors such as workplace environment and working remotely, a specific organization or foundation you are interested in as well as what skills you'd like to gain through this fellowship.
-(150-200 words max.) - Questions?
-Please contact Sheryl Seller at the Sillerman Center for the Advancement of Philanthropy, -781-736-3772, sseller@brandeis.edu, Room 342 Heller/Brown, MS 035
+- 1) Describe your understanding of "social justice philanthropy."
+How might philanthropy be a vehicle to move towards social justice?
+Why is social justice philanthropy a useful context in which to explore a social problem or challenge that concerns you?
+(350-500 words max) - 2) Why are you interested in a fellowship related to social justice philanthropy?
+(150-300 words max) - 3) Expectations: Is there a specific type of philanthropic institution or organization that interests you or stands out to you (e.g. different types of foundations or different foundation sizes)?
+What would you like to achieve during your fellowship and what skills would you like to gain?
+Refer to the first page of this application for information on various philanthropic institutions and refer to our "Past Fellows" page to better understand past fellows experiences and skills gained.
+(200-300 words max) - Questions?
+Please contact Sheryl Seller at the Sillerman Center for the Advancement of Philanthropy, 781-736-3772, sseller@brandeis.edu, Room 342 Heller/Brown, MS 035